dobe0002/umn-web-template-react/README.md

 - `year` - String.
 Copyright year.
 Will default to the year the footer component was last updated.
 - `label` - String.
 ARIA label to describe to screen readers the content of the footer.
 Will default to "University copyright information"

+### UmnAppBanner

+The application banner.

+#### Props

+The following props can be passed.
+All are optional unless specified otherwise.

+- `appTitle` - String.
+Application title

 ---

 ---